New Braunfels, Texas: Education

+Private high schools are New Braunfels Christian Academy, a K–12 institution, and the Calvary Baptist Academy.

 Recreation and tourism

 The town holds "Wurstfest", a German-style sausage festival, every November, drawing on the city's strong German heritage.
 Every December, the town celebrates Wassailfest in the historic downtown.

 New Braunfels draws a large number of tourists, particularly in the summer because of the cold-spring rivers that run through the city.
 Many generations of families and college students return every summer to tube for miles down the Guadalupe and Comal rivers.
 New Braunfels is the site of the original water park, the Schlitterbahn WaterPark Resort.
 The Ernest Eikel Skate Park attracts many skate board enthusiasts.

-New Braunfels also hosts a Buc-ee's gas station, which is recognized as the largest gas station in the world.
+New Braunfels also hosts a Buc-ee's gas station, which until 2023 was the largest gas station in the world.

 The 10,000-capacity Unicorn Stadium is the largest sports venue by capacity in New Braunfels.
 It opened in 1927 and it is used mostly for American football and soccer.
 The venue also has an athletics track.

+New Braunfels is home to the Museum of Texas Handmade Furniture, Sophienburg Museum and Archives, McKenna Children's Museum, and Alamo Classic Car Museum.

 Media communications

 The newspaper Herald Zeitung was originally two newspapers: The Herald (published in English) and The Zeitung, which means "newspaper", (published in German) until 1967.

-The other newspaper publisher serving the city of New Braunfels is the TX Citizen, formerly the NB citizen.
+The other newspaper publisher serving the city of New Braunfels is the TX Citizen, formerly the NB citizen has been discontinued.

-In radio, two stations broadcast from New Braunfels, KGNB 1420 AM and KNBT 92.1 FM, notable for its Americana music format.
+In radio, two stations broadcast from New Braunfels, KGNB 1420 AM/ 103.1 FM and KNBT 92.1 FM, notable for its Americana music format.